skrepr/ansible-role-backup/README.md

 # About

-This Ansible role is used for deploying a backup script on a Debian server
+This Ansible role is used for deploying a backup script on a Debian server and then putting the backups in an S3 bucket on AWS.

 [![Ansible Role](https://img.shields.io/ansible/role/61780)](https://galaxy.ansible.com/skrepr/backup)
 [![Ansible Role](https://img.shields.io/ansible/role/d/61780)](https://galaxy.ansible.com/skrepr/backup)